zarino/zarino.co.uk/posts/2014-02-26-beauty-and-utility.md

 # Distinguishing beauty from utility

 So, a few days ago, this video did the rounds.
-It depicts “a new car UI” which replaces the typical buttons, knobs, and dials with one big multi-touch screen.
+It depicts [“a new car UI”](http://matthaeuskrenn.com/new-car-ui/) which replaces the typical buttons, knobs, and dials with one big multi-touch screen.
 It’s an iPad on your dashboard.

-**Video goes here**
+<iframe width="700" height="394" src="//www.youtube-nocookie.com/embed/XVbuk3jizGM" frameborder="0" allowfullscreen></iframe>

 Videos like this are fun to make.
 And we’ve certainly all been inside cars with those ridiculous, obtuse user interfaces: all knobs, buttons, and 90s touch screens.
 Half-compromises between what a five-years-ago technician could puke up and what the marketing department needed for their shiny cinema ads.

 So it’s fun to imagine a new user interface that makes environmental control in your car simple and delightful.
-And it’s good to know that designers like Matthaeus are thinking about it, because God knows the car manufacturers aren’t.
+And it’s good to know that designers like [Matthaeus](https://twitter.com/matthaeus) are thinking about it, because God knows the car manufacturers aren’t.

 ## This video, however, doesn’t help.